Risk management concepts and the CISSP (part 1) [updated 2021]

 Single loss expectancy (SLE) x annualized rate of occurrence (ARO) = (ALE)

 - (SLE) is a measure of the loss incurred from a single realized threat or event, expressed in dollars; it is calculated as asset value ($) x exposure factor (EF)

 - EF is a measure of the negative effect or impact that a realized threat or event would have on a specific asset, expressed as a percentage

 - ARO is the estimated annual frequency of occurrence for a threat or event

 The process of conducting a risk analysis is very similar to identifying an acceptable risk level.
 Essentially, you do a risk analysis on the organization as a whole to determine the acceptable risk level.

 A risk analysis has four main goals:

-In the process of identifying assets and its value we consider the value placed on assets (including information), what work was required to develop it, how much it costs to maintain, what damage would result if it were lost or destroyed, and what benefit another party would gain if it were to obtain it.
+In the process of identifying assets and their value we consider the value placed on assets (including information), what work was required to develop them, how much it costs to maintain, what damage would result if it were lost or destroyed and what benefit another party would gain if it were to obtain it.

 Understanding the value of an asset is the first step to understanding what security mechanisms should be put in place and what funds should go toward protecting it.

 The following issues should be considered when assigning values to assets: